LeulBerhanu/Ecommerce-project/README.md

 # Ecommerce-project
-This is a simple ecommerce project that I'm working on intending to mainly enhance my React, React-router and JS skill.
+This is a simple ecommerce project that I'm working with the intention of mainly enhancing my skills in React, React-router, and JavaScript.